YuAkahori/WorldGovernmentGame/README.md

 	2-2.
 Entertainment via the internet<br>
 	2-3.
 Storage Personal Information<br>
 3. World Government services to virtual countries<br>
 	3-1.
-Management of family and land registers around the world 3-2.
-Services to train leaders
+Management of family and land registers around the world<br>
+	3-2.
+Services to train leaders<br>
 	3-3.
-Electoral services between the head of state and the people
+Electoral services between the head of state and the people<br>
-4. World Government services within the World Government
+4. World Government services within the World Government<br>

 [Link to the GAME (under development,Japanese edition)](http://153.127.39.194/a1/post_index.php)